-This article will examine the three systems typically used in the Front Office of Investment Managers: the EMS vs. OMS vs. PMS.
-We summarise the scope of each as well as looking at how systems could cover all or part of the three capability areas.
+This article will examine the three systems typically used in the Front Office of Investment Managers: the EMS vs OMS vs PMS.
+We summarise the scope of each and look at how systems could cover all or part of the three capability areas.

 As former buy-side professionals, we know that honest and transparent material is hard to come by.
 In the financial services industry, it sometimes feels like everything is a pitch for a system or service.

-For full disclosure, Limina offers a Trade Order Management System and a Portfolio Management System, but not an Execution Management System.
+For full disclosure, Limina offers a Trade Order Management System and a Portfolio Management System (POMS), but not an Execution Management System (although we can route orders directly to brokers).
 Our Solution is broader than those functional areas, an entire Investment Management System covering front and middle office workflows.
 This article isn’t a pitch for our solution (or any other solutions).
-If you’d like to learn when Limina could be an excellent match for your needs, we have a separate article for that and for when Limina might not be the right choice for your buy side firm.
+If you’d like to learn when Limina could be an excellent match for your needs, we have a separate article for that and for when Limina might not be the right choice for you.

 What EMS, OMS and PMS Systems Do